 What are run-flat tyres?

 Run-flat tyres are designed to withstand a puncture and keep your car moving until you can swap the tyre for a non-punctured alternative.
 They’re able to do this because they feature a reinforced sidewall that is strong enough to keep the tyre’s rim suspended above the ground when it deflates.
-This means it continues to hold the weight of your vehicle as the air pressure in the tyre begins to fall.
+This means it continues to hold the weight of your vehicle as the air pressure in the tyre begins to fall, however if the tyres are the problem, we recommend you this website with promotions on tyres for sale.

 This additional support buys you time as it allows you to drive at a lower speed, usually for a set number of miles, until you can pull over to a safe spot and repair the damaged tyre.
 For added peace of mind, these tyres are created by leading names, including Goodyear, Dunlop, and Bridgestone, as well as Michelin and Pirelli, and available from stockists such as Protyre.